The best in poetry (and poetic things), this week with Seth Haines.

 4 Poetry at Work

 Poetry and work–the two seem almost mutually exclusive, right?
 Not so.
-Over the last month, I’ve had the joy of reading a poem by the talented Lyla Lindquist, in which she frankly ponders the merits of a lawsuit as only an Insurance Adjuster could (see the comments for the poem).
-And it’s not just Lindquist that’s getting into the act.
+Over the last month, I’ve had the joy of reading a poem by the talented Will Willingham, in which he frankly ponders the merits of a lawsuit as only an Insurance Adjuster could (see the comments for the poem).
+And it’s not just Willingham that’s getting into the act.
 Even police officers are arresting audiences with their poetry.
 (Oh how I love a good pun.)
 Read this piece about how DEA officer Jesse Fourmy weaves poetry into his day job.

 This week, consider writing your own poem drawing from the experiences of your workplace.
 You might find that it makes the toil all the more enjoyable.
 And take a look at the new Poetry at Work feature Glynn Young kicked off this week and consider how you might see poetry at work in your own workplace.